NVE/ebm/docs/source/model_description/index.rst

     b.
 Renovation
     c.
 Demolition
     d.
 New construction
 #.
-Project area development, with area distributed by condition, i.e., whether the area is in origial condition or has undergone small measures or renovation or both.
+Project area development, with area distributed by condition, i.e., whether the area is in original condition or has undergone small measures or renovation or both.
 #.
 Link area to relevant energy requirement distributed by energy purpose.
 #.
 Assign heating system to the area to determine the use of different energy products (electricity, district heating, wood, natural gas).